 Ariana Page Russell is an artist, skin writer, and the founder of the Skintome movement.
-She has taken her skin condition dermatographia and used it as a means of inspiration, connectivity, and purpose.
+She has taken her skin condition dermatographia (aka skin writing) and used it as a means of inspiration, connectivity, and purpose.
 Dermatographia is a condition that hyper-sensitizes the skin to touch, stress, diet, and chemicals.
 Something that in the eyes of many may be deemed as a weakness she has turned into a source of power to live her life with a heightened sense of consciousness and expression.
 She now helps people heal their dermatographia naturally by sharing healing methods that have worked for her.
 She also helps others develop as artists and find strength and inspiration in their ‘weaknesses.’

 From highly acclaimed art exhibits and awareness campaigns, to being the voice for dermatographia, Ariana has tapped into a world that has people all over the globe shedding their individual shame and uniting in the many differences that make them unique.
 This movement has gone far beyond being a uniting force for those affected by dermatographia–Ariana has ignited a call for freedom in the way we think, eat, live, create, relate to and express ourselves.

 Ariana’s art has been exhibited internationally.
-She currently lives and works in Los Angeles, California.
+She lives and works in Los Angeles, California.
 Recent exhibitions include Shrine Empire Gallery in New Delhi; the Royal Hibernian Academy in Dublin; Magnan Metz in New York City; Platform Gallery in Seattle; Town Hall Gallery in Australia; the Luminato Festival in Toronto, Canada; Adelphi University in New York; and Museo de Arte Contemporáneo in Bolivia.
 Her work has appeared in Art in America, the Huffington Post, Wired, The Atlantic, VISION Magazine: China, and the monograph ‘Dressing’ published by Decode Books.
 She was featured on ABC News 20/20 and was a recent participant in the Sexto Encuentro Mundial de Arte Corporal in Caracas, Venezuela.
 She received her MFA from the University of Washington, Seattle in 2005.

 Dermatographia is a condition also known as skin writing.
 When people who have dermatographia lightly scratch their skin, the scratches redden into raised welts, or hives.